Generator Transfer Switch Wiring

 Testing & Final Adjustments

-- Verify earthing of the generator and neutral connections.
+- Check earthing and secure all connections.

 Frequently Asked Questions - Generator Transfer Switch Wiring: